qzp2018/UniECS/README.md

 bash train.sh
 ```

-Before running, please:
-- Modify the `DATA_DIR` in `train.sh` to point to your dataset directory
+Before running, please modify the data root in `train.sh` to point to your dataset and checkpoint directory.

-- Modify the `OUTPUT_DIR` in `train.sh` to your desired checkpoint output directory
-- Adjust hyperparameters in `configs/train_config.yaml`
+**Noting!!:** For training efficiency, the validation results shown during training are evaluated within a batch, so **they are not the true evaluation results!!**

 ### Evaluation